eclipse-che/che/tests/performance/README.md

 ```

 There are 5 users created `user1`, `user2`, `user3`, `user4`, `user5`.
 All users have common password `pass123`.
-Now 5 usres exist and can be used for load tests.
+Now 5 users exist and can be used for load tests.
 Let's add another 10!
 ```
 ./create_users.sh -n user -p pass123 -c 10 -e Che -s 6
 ```